MohitAswani/DataStructuresAndAlgorithms/15_BinarySearchTrees/1_Introduction.md

 ## Delete in BST:

-* When we delete a key from the BST we need to make sure that the rest of the BST still follows the property of the respective.
+* When we delete a key from the BST we need to make sure that the rest of the BST still follows the properties of a BST.

 * There are three cases of deletion:
     1) If the node is a leaf node.